omnilaboratory/obd/README.md

 The latest document/tutorial has been moved to [OmniBOLT - Developers](https://omnilaboratory.github.io/obd/#/OBD-README).

-To know how OBD works, jump to the [OmniBOLT - Architecture] (https://omnilaboratory.github.io/obd/#/OBD-README).
+To know how OBD works, jump to the [OmniBOLT - Architecture](https://omnilaboratory.github.io/obd/#/OBD-README).

-The latest features and ETA is here: [OmniBOLT - Features and Roadmap] (https://omnilaboratory.github.io/obd/#/features).
+The latest features and ETA is here: [OmniBOLT - Features and Roadmap](https://omnilaboratory.github.io/obd/#/features).